© 2026 All Rights reserved WUSF

 San Francisco Giants pitcher Landen Roupp prepares to pitch against the Chicago Cubs on Friday, June 12, 2026, at Oracle Park in San Francisco.
 The Giants were hosting Pride Night, and the Giants wore caps with rainbow-themed logos, but Roupp was among a handful of teammates that wrote the Bible verse Genesis 9:12-16 on the cap.

-Uthmeier on Friday announced his office was launching an investigation to determine whether MLB was engaging in religious discrimination or unfair trade practices by “selective enforcing” of uniform rules.
+Those were among the concerns of Hawley, as well as Florida Attorney General James Uthmeiner, who announced Friday his office was launching an investigation to determine whether MLB was engaging in religious discrimination and unfair trade practices by “selective enforcing” of uniform rules.

-The Florida probe comes a day after the U.S. Department of Justice said it would begin a civil rights inquiry through the Equal Employment Opportunity Commission, and Sen. Josh Hawley, R-Missouri, wrote to MLB Commissioner Rob Manfred seeking an explanation.
+The Florida probe came a day after the U.S. Department of Justice said it would begin a civil rights inquiry through the Equal Employment Opportunity Commission.

 “It’s something that I believe in.
 I stand firm in that,” Roupp said.
 “Thankfully, we live in a country where we have freedom to believe what we want.”